Boolean-valued sets as arbitrary objects: Closing remarks

 The construction of a forcing model is sometimes seen as analogous to the process of adjoining an object to an algebraic structure.\footnote{See \cite[p.~2]{Chow2008}, for instance.} For definiteness, consider the construction of the ring of polynomials in one variable over $\mathbb{R}$.
 In terms of arbitrary object theory, this process can roughly be seen as follows.
 We start with an arbitrary object $X$ with value range $\mathbb{R}$.
 Then we consider all arbitrary objects that \emph{depend} on $X$ in the sense of being polynomially determined by $X$.
 The resulting collection of arbitrary objects form a ring.

 Similarly, given a poset $\mathbb{P}$ in a model of set theory $M$, a generic filter $G$ can be taken to be an arbitrary subset of $\mathbb{P}$.
-This is the view of Venturi , who motivates it as follows \cite[p.~2]{Venturiforthc}: \begin{quote} Intuitively a set is generic, with respect to a model $M$ and a poset $\mathbb{P}$, if it meets all requirements to be a subset of $\mathbb{P}$ from the perspective of $M$ and nothing more.
+This is the view of Venturi, who motivates it as follows \cite[p.~2]{Venturiforthc}: \begin{quote} Intuitively a set is generic, with respect to a model $M$ and a poset $\mathbb{P}$, if it meets all requirements to be a subset of $\mathbb{P}$ from the perspective of $M$ and nothing more.
 The elements of $\mathbb{P}$, called \emph{conditions}, represent partial pieces of information that will eventually give the full description of the generic $G$.
 Moreover, the dense sets that belong to $M$ represent the properties that a subset of $\mathbb{P}$ should eventually have, as considered from the perspective of $M$.
 For this reason, a generic set does not have a characteristic property that distinguishes it from all other elements of $M$. \end{quote} In terms of this arbitrary subset $G$ of $\mathbb{P}$, a model $M[G]$ can then be seen as a collection of \emph{dependent} arbitrary objects.

 This way of connecting forcing models with arbitrary object theory makes use of a distinction between \emph{dependent} and \emph{independent} arbitrary objects.
-Such a distinction does not figure in the theory of arbitrary objects that I favour.\footnote{Not fundamentally, anyway; but notions of dependence can be \emph{defined} in my framework: see \cite[section 9.4]{Horsten2019}.} But it is the cornerstone of Fine's arbitrary object theory.
+Such a distinction does not figure in the theory of arbitrary objects that I favour.\footnote{Not fundamentally, anyway; but notions of dependence can be \emph{defined} in the framework that was used in the present paper: see \cite[section 9.4]{Horsten2019}.} But it is the cornerstone of Fine's arbitrary object theory.
 So the alternative account that I have tried to outline in this section is perhaps best developed fully within the framework of Fine's theory.
 A comparison of this alternative account with the view that was the focal point of this article is left for another occasion.